Scanning a Web Page

 A way to expose reusable actions that you can reuse in the UI Scanner and propagate through the Automation Code that’s been generated.

 Rescan to pick up new elements in order to see the new Custom Function is available in the Type dropdown.
-Upload the new Object and in Test Modeller see two new assets related to the Custom Function created.
+Upload the new Object and in Quality Modeller see two new assets related to the Custom Function created.

 Part 4: Map multiple actions to an item | Open a Module Collection > click the Edit (pencil) icon in one of the rows > click Linked Actions tab > Assign any and multiple actions from the drop-down > hit Save and Regenerate.